This overview is aimed at professionals working in the NHS newborn blood spot (NBS) screening programme.

-Babies who are new to the country or are yet to have a heel prick test are eligible for testing up to a year old.
+Babies who are new to the country or are yet to have a blood spot test are eligible for testing up to a year old.

 - sickle cell disease (SCD)

 - cystic fibrosis (CF)